-- A batted ball hitting or bounding over the white portion is declared fair and a batted ball hitting or bounding over the colored portion is declared foul. - Whenever a play is being made on the batter-runner, the defense must use the white portion and the batter-runner the colored portion.
+- 1. A batted ball hitting or bounding over the white portion is declared fair and a batted ball hitting or bounding over the colored portion is declared foul. - 2.
+Whenever a play is being made on the batter-runner, the defense must use the white portion and the batter-runner some portion of the colored portion.
 If the ball is overthrown, the batter/runner may use the white portion of the bag to avoid contact or collision.
-On extra base hits or balls hit to the outfield when there is no play being made at the double base, the runner may touch the white or colored portion. - 3.
+On extra base hits or balls hit to the outfield when there is no play being made at the double base, the runner may touch the white or colored portion.
+(See §8.4(1)) - 3.
 Should the batter-runner round the base on a hit to the infield or the outfield, he may return to either portion. - 4.
 Once the batter-runner reaches first base, the double base shall be treated as one base and the fielder or runner may use either portion. - D. A commitment line, a strike zone mat, and runner's lines, as set forth in the Field Dimension Diagrams are the equipment and markings that shall be added to the standard playing field.
-(See pages 76-79)
+(See pages 78-81)